mikeCenters/NumberTextField/README.md

 *In no particular order*

 #### UI
     - The keyboard is not changing to different types when assigned in SwiftUI.

     - View is rendered full screen.
         - AutoLayoutConstraints?

-#### Non US-Like Decimal Formats (German)
-  - These formats provide inconsistent behavior with symbols.
-    - Specifically, a whitespace is added before a percent symbol `%` when it should not.
-    - I attempted to remove all whitespaces at assignment during formatting, but it seems to not work.
-    - Requires more investigation.

-#### Decimal Value
-  - When a limit is set on the formatter, the value binding is not retaining the limits.
-    - The limit is only applying to the formatted string.
-    - Test whole and fractional limits.
+    - The text field always places the cursor towards the trailing end of the text field on changes.
+        - The cursor will remain in bounds.
+        - Inserting still works.
-    - This can likely be resolved with the use of the NumberFormatter during assignment of the value.
+        - This does not break the text field; however, the cursor retaining the position is necessary.
-    - This should also resolve the issue of requiring a minimumFractionDigit of +2 for the correct format.

-#### Currency Value
-  - The `NumberFormatter.minimumFractionDigit` property is not preserved for commit.
-      - This is due to the Coordinator adjusting the minimum value for trailing zeroes.
-        - Resolve this issue by assigning the defined minimum on commit.

 #### Access Control
     - The package needs to be scanned for access control of stuctures and classes prior to major release.

-#### UpdateUI
+#### ViewRep.UpdateUI
     - Will require a catch to check for changes prior to calling the updateText() method.
+        - At current, UpdateText() is called twice on every change.
+            - The way updating UITextField.text is designed, the value is formatted and assigned to the text field.

+    - A resolution to this would be: When the onChange delegate event is called:
+        - Update the text first with proper formatting, then assign the value.
+        - When the updateUIView method is called, check for changes in the value and text before calling the updateText() method.

+    - updateUIView is required to assign the initial text and update the text field when external changes in value occur.

 ```swift
     func updateUIView(_ uiView: UITextField, context: UIViewRepresentableContext<NumberTextFieldViewRep>) {
         DispatchQueue.main.async {